 The core element of consultation networks are research and professional organizations and international organizations through European and international capacity building programmes and funding instruments.

-Citing their research oriented colleagues, urban planning professionals in Belgrade usually approach city as a procedure combined with a technocratic view on urban development so that their role in incorporating opportunities and possibilities to improve regulatory and implementation phases of planning becomes rather a repetition of what has been standardized or imposed from top-down.
-However, in the case of regulation changes for BWP, multiple professional organizations (Academy of architecture, Association of architects, Serbian academy of sciences and arts) raised their voices against the irregularities and endangering public interest and presented elaborated reports and statements, but without enough media coverage and any consideration from the side of the authorities (ref documents).
-In this manner, it is possible to say that the part of these networks is invisible and without any real influence in the public and regulatory domain.
+Citing their research-oriented colleagues, urban planning professionals in Belgrade usually approach the city as a procedure combined with a technocratic view on urban development so that their role in incorporating opportunities and possibilities to improve the regulatory and implementation phases of planning becomes rather a repetition of what has been standardized or imposed from the top-down.
+However, in the case of regulation changes for BWP, multiple professional organizations (Academy of Architecture, Association of Architects, Serbian Academy of Sciences and Arts) raised their voices against the irregularities and the endangering of the public interest and presented elaborated reports and statements, but without enough media coverage and any consideration from the side of the authorities (ref documents).
+In this manner, it is possible to say that a part of these networks is invisible and without any real influence in the public and regulatory domain.

-On the other hand, the not up-to date practice of urban planning in Serbia also pays its toll to the marketization of planning domains and by expanding foreign influences that do not fall under any of evaluating procedures.
-It was the case with urban design and construction solutions for BWP.
-The practice of copying European documents and experiences without critical perspective and important adjustments to the local traditions and context, as well as introducing international experts directly into local field for interventions, are very present in Serbia.
+On the other hand, the not up-to-date practice of urban planning in Serbia also contributes to the marketization of planning domains and the expansion of foreign influences that do not fall under any evaluating procedures.
+This was the case with the urban design and construction solutions for BWP.
+The practice of copying European documents and experiences without a critical perspective and important adjustments to local traditions and context, as well as introducing international experts directly into the local field for interventions, are very present in Serbia.
 More often than not, political powers directly interfere in planning and decide and communicate with foreign professionals without consulting local scientific and professional communities.
-Such practices contribute to rather controversial than progressive foreign influences (ref).
-They are are not properly translated to the situation in Serbia and in this manner make more room for misconducts than for preventing it (?).
+Such practices contribute to controversial rather than progressive foreign influences (ref).
+They are not properly translated to the situation in Serbia and, in this manner, create more room for misconduct than for its prevention (?).

 Administration

-The administrative body of urban planning at city level in Belgrade is the City Secretariat for Urbanism with its departments and sectors that aim to proceduralize
+The administrative body of urban planning at the city level in Belgrade is the City Secretariat for Urbanism with its departments and sectors that aim to proceduralize

 26Not only the state as it was the most powerful economic actor during socialism.